In 2022, University of Illinois's tuition was $12,474 a year for in-state students and $30,446 a year for out-of-state students.

 |Room and Board

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-University of Illinois’s tuition and fees change based on: Academic program for part-time students
+University of Illinois at Urbana-Champaign’s tuition and fees change based on: •Academic program for part-time students

-The majority of University of Illinois at Urbana-Champaign undergrads use financial aid to to cover the cost of tuition.
-In 2021, 14,634 of the 33,683 undergrads enrolled received financial aid.
-University of Illinois meets 70 percent of the demonstrated financial need for undergraduates.
+In 2023, 14,643 of the 34,882 undergrads enrolled received financial aid.
+University of Illinois at Urbana-Champaign meets 71% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $20,640 a year.
-Around 45 percent of University of Illinois undergrads take out student loans to cover any remaining costs.
-University of Illinois graduates who have student loans graduate with an average of $24,766 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $19,449 a year.
+Around 44% of University of Illinois at Urbana-Champaign undergrads take out student loans to cover any remaining costs.
+University of Illinois at Urbana-Champaign graduates who have student loans graduate with an average of $23,662 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for University of Illinois at Urbana-Champaign Students

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.